 |Domestic Gross: $43,337,279||Overseas Gross: $19,020,621|

-Sony financed Year One for $60 million and this lame studio comedy is only notable for sadly being director Harold Ramis’ final film before his death in 2014.
-Sony dated Year One for June 19, 2009 and it was positioned for younger male auds against opener The Proposal, courting femme auds.
+This lame studio comedy is only notable for sadly being director Harold Ramis’ final film before his death in 2014.
+Production took place in Louisiana where a massive six-acre set was built and Ramis stated the budget was “in the high-medium range” between $65M – $70M.
+Sony dated Year One for June 19, 2009 and it was positioned for younger male auds against The Proposal, courting femme auds.

 This critically reviled pic opened into a market saturated with comedy fare already in release — The Hangover, Night at the Museum: Battle of the Smithsonian and the flops Land Of The Lost and Imagine That.
 Year One opened in line with projections with a decent start at $19,610,304 — placing #4 for the weekend led by The Proposal.
 Year One fell a huge 69.3% in its second weekend to $6,022,444 and continued to post large weekly declines and closed its domestic run with a weak $43,337,279.